Gender representation in video games: Male sexualization within fandom

-Lastly, there is fan interpretation, where Douglas notes that some male characters, despite not adhering to the masculine physical ideal are still viewed as attractive by the fanbase.
-These male characters tend to be more open with their emotions, and are usually suave.
+Lastly, there is fan interpretation, where Douglas notes that some male characters, despite not adhering to the masculine physical ideal, are still viewed as attractive by the fanbase.
+These male characters tend to be more open with their emotions and are usually suave.
 Characters such as this—like Garrus Vakarian from the Mass Effect series—are usually side characters, rather than the player character.
-Fan interpretation is characterize by the male character's limitations and interactions with other characters within the story.
+Fan interpretation is characterized by the male character's limitations and interactions with other characters within the story.

-Portrayal of LGBT characters
+Portrayal of LGBTQ characters

+One common trope in video games is the portrayal of LGBTQ characters as one-dimensional stereotypes, such as overly effeminate gay men or butch lesbians.
+This type of representation can be harmful, as it perpetuates negative stereotypes and reinforces harmful gender norms.
+Additionally, many games have been criticized for including LGBTQ characters only as minor side characters rather than as fully-developed protagonists or central characters.

+History

-LGBT (lesbian, gay, bisexual or transgender) characters have been included in video games as early as the 1980s and 1990s.
+LGBTQ characters have been included in video games as early as the 1980s and 1990s.
 While there has been a trend towards greater representation of LGBT people in video games, they are frequently identified as LGBT in secondary material, such as comics, rather than in the games themselves.

 In the history of video games, LGBT content has been subject to changing rules and regulations, which are generally examples of heterosexism, in that heterosexuality is normalized, while homosexuality is subject to additional censorship or ridicule.
 Companies Nintendo of America, Sega of America and Maxis policed the content of games with content codes in which LGBT themes were toned down or erased.
 Some Japanese video games, for instance, originally included trans characters, such as Birdo from Super Mario Bros.
 2, Poison from the Final Fight series, and Flea from Chrono Trigger.
 Due to adherence to Nintendo of America's quality standards and translations based on preserving gameplay rather than literal meaning, these characters' identities were altered or erased in translation.

+Prevalence

+A 2024 survey by the LGBTQ advocacy organization GLAAD found that only around 2% of the games available in major digital game stores were labeled as containing LGBTQ content.
+In comparison, 29% of film characters (2023) or 11% of primetime TV characters (2022) were LGBTQ.
+The same survey found that 17% of the surveyed 1,452 US gamers identified as LGBTQ, significantly more than the 10% reported in a 2020 study, or estimates for the general US population.

 The video game industry is regarded as having heteronormative bias by numerous analysts.
-According to industry professionals interviewed by Shaw, reasons for this heteronormativity include the demographic of those who play games, the views of those who create games, the risk of backlash in the industry, and the storytelling limitations of the medium.
+According to industry professionals interviewed by Adrienne Shaw, reasons for this heteronormativity include the demographic of those who play games, the views of those who create games, the risk of backlash in the industry, and the storytelling limitations of the medium.